How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Occupations With Higher-Than-Average Premiums

 Delivery and Gig Workers represent one of the highest-risk occupational categories.
 High mileage, time pressure, frequent stops, and urban driving all increase accident exposure.
-Critically, standard personal auto policies typically exclude business delivery use entirely — meaning an insurer can deny a claim if you're delivering and haven't disclosed your work.
-Drivers need either a rideshare/business-use endorsement (adding roughly $5–$30/month) or a full commercial policy (averaging around $147/month).
-Always disclose delivery work to your insurer to avoid a denied claim.
+Standard personal auto policies typically exclude business delivery use entirely — meaning an insurer can deny a claim if you're delivering and haven't disclosed your work.
+Drivers need either a rideshare/business-use endorsement (adding roughly $15–$30/month to personal policy premiums for part-time drivers) or a full commercial policy, which can average $300+/month for full-time delivery drivers.
+Learn more in our car insurance guide for gig workers.

 Sales Representatives and Real Estate Agents are also flagged as elevated-risk due to the heavy driving demands of client visits, property showings, and territory coverage.
 These professionals often drive tens of thousands of miles per year for work — all of which inflates their risk profile.